Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 Yes
 = Is the 'Add to Cart' button customizable? =
 Yes
-= Does this plugin use a return URL to redirect customers to a specified page after Paypal has processed the payment? = Yes
+= Does this plugin use a return URL to redirect customers to a specified page after PayPal has processed the payment? = Yes
 = How can I add a buy button on the sidebar widget of my site? = Check the documentation on [how to add buy buttons to the sidebar](https://www.tipsandtricks-hq.com/ecommerce/wordpress-shopping-cart-additional-resources-322#add_button_in_sidebar)